 “The problem with timer is that over time it rots away, leaving either gaps in the grouting, or if grouting isn’t used, the pipe will move once the timber is no longer able to support the weight.
 There is also the risk with timber that it will wear away as it is run in.

 “Furthermore, a material like timber will not last in an environment where water is present, which is why the specification requires casing spacers to be manufactured from inert materials.”

 A single system solution: inert, flexible and low friction insulators

 Mr Linaker said when it comes to choosing a casing spacer system, selecting a product made from high grade thermoplastic, such as kwik-ZIP spacers, will make the installation easier and extend the life of your asset.

-“kwik-ZIP casing spacers are made from a high grade thermoplastic called ACETAL POM, ensuring they are corrosive-free so they won’t transfer existing corrosion to the new pipe, and as they are resistant to installations involving water, including seawater, the casing spacers themselves will not corrode or rot,” Mr Linaker said.
+“kwik-ZIP casing spacers are made from Kwik-ZIP’s engineered thermoplastic blend – a high-grade thermoplastic that is flexible, extremely tough and has a low coefficient of friction, ensuring they are corrosive-free so they won’t transfer existing corrosion to the new pipe, and as they are resistant to installations involving water, including seawater, the casing spacers themselves will not corrode or rot,” Mr Linaker said.